Orange Visitor Guide

 People who love food and food experiences love the Orange Region.
-You'll have wide choice of produce, restaurants, chefs and markets.
+You’ll have a wide choice of produce, restaurants, chefs, and markets.

 The Orange Farmers Market is held on the second Saturday each month.
 The Mooorbel Markets, first Saturday each month at Canowindra and the Produce & Craft Markets on the third Saturday at Cumnock.

-Many produces and orchards have farm gate sales.
+Many producers and orchards have farm gate sales.
 We suggest it is best to call first to check that they have stock and to when they are open.

 During the year the region celebrates local fare at FOOD Week (April), Orange Apple Festival (May), Orange Wine Festival (October), Garlic Harvest Festival (December), Molong 100 Mile Dinner (April) and the Canowindra@home Long Lunch (April).